corda/corda/docs/source/bridge-configuration-file.rst

         :trustStoreFile: The path to the TrustStore file to use in outgoing ``TLS/AMQP 1.0`` connections.

-        :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL provider is unavailable.
+        :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.

    :socksProxyConfig:  This section is optionally present if outgoing peer connections should go via a SOCKS4, or SOCKS5 proxy: